villesci/quantmarineecolab.github.io/index.md

 # Quantitative tools to address ocean challenges

 The Quantitative Marine Ecology lab at the [University of New Hampshire](https://colsa.unh.edu/biological-sciences) is a team of scientists using mathematical and statistical tools to address the most pressing issues in the oceans.
+We address questions related to population ecology, socio-ecological systems, species monitoring, and sustainable seafood.
+A common thread throughout our work is the role of environmental variability, particularly rare events like heatwaves or global pandemics.
+We currently conduct research in Madagascar, the Eastern Tropical Pacific, and New Hampshire.

 {% include section.html full=true %}